benclerc/Fortinet-FortiOSAPI/README.md

 ### Config class

+#### Usage

-This Config class is used to prepare the mandatory configuration information to instanciate and use the SwitchAPI class.
+This Config class is used to prepare the mandatory configuration information to instanciate and use the FortiOSAPI... classes.
 In the constructor you must pass :

 1. The switch's hostname (FQDN) or IP address
 2. A valid user's username